LuisAnibalVasquez/SunSpotPredictor/README.md

-# SunSpotPredictor
+# SunSpot Predictor

-An end-to-end application that allows you to predict sunspots
+A deep learning model developed to predict the number of sunspots.